 Trust us when we say that a strategic hairstyle will make the world of difference when it comes to enhancing your face shape.
 Let’s face it (pun intended), your mug is the moneymaker, and your hair should frame it according to what suits it best.
 Simple enough, right?
-The great thing about determining your face shape and finding an appropriate hairstyle is that it should work to enhance certain favourable features while exaggerating smaller dimensions and concealing larger ones.
-As with dressing and grooming, you need to play to your strengths and find a hairstyle that will suit you personally.
-While our guide is comprehensive, keep in mind that your individual features and colourings will also aid you in determining what hair styling will look best on you.
-It is all about trying styles out and finding what works.
-Luckily, our guide to finding the perfect men’s hairstyle and haircut for your face shape will show you the best ways to enhance your finest features.
+The great thing about determining your face shape and finding an appropriate hairstyle is that it should work to enhance certain favorable features while exaggerating smaller dimensions and concealing larger ones.
+As with dressing and grooming, you need to play to your strengths and find a hairstyle that will suit you.
+Keep in mind that your individual features and colorings will also aid you in determining what hairstyling will look best on you.
+Luckily, our guide to finding the perfect men’s hairstyles for your face shape will show you the best ways to enhance your finest features.

 What’s My Face Shape?

 You will need first to study your face.
 While that sounds a little weird (and a touch narcissistic), it will help you determine your face shape.
-Pull back your fringe and pay attention to the length and width of individual features.
-The most important dimensions to focus on is the length of your face, the width of your forehead as well as the width of your cheekbones, jawline and chin.
-In comparing these dimensions, you will be able to figure out which face shape you are and commit to a haircut and hairstyle that is most suited to your individual facial proportions.
-Take the quiz below to find out what face shape you have.
+Pull back your hair and pay attention to the length and width of individual features.
+The most important dimensions to focus on are the length of your face, the width of your forehead as well as the width of your cheekbones, jawline, and chin.
+In comparing these dimensions, you will be able to figure out which face shape you are in and commit to a haircut and hairstyle that is most suited to your individual facial proportions.

 Oval Face Shape

-You’re in luck.
 Oval face shapes are proportioned well and can handle a broad range of different hairstyles and lengths.
 Given most hairstyles suit this face shape, it is all about your personal preference with how you style your hair.
-A conservative quiff works well, but there is also a lot of room to experiment with longer lengths and modernised cuts.
-Your face shape can handle a voluminous pompadour or even longer, fuller rocker-esque shoulder length hair.
-An oval face shape can deal with a shaved head.
-Regarding product, feel free to choose from the wide range of finishes and holds.
+A conservative quiff works well, but there is also a lot of room to experiment with longer lengths and modernized cuts.
+Your face shape can handle a voluminous pompadour or even longer, fuller rocker-esque shoulder-length hair.
+Oval face shapes also work well with a buzz cut and a shaved head.

 Square Face Shape

-You’re working with a strong jawline, which should be emphasised.
+You’re working with a strong jawline, which should be emphasized.
 We recommend opting for an undercut, which will make the most of your distinctive features.
 As this face shape is versatile with different types of hair, don’t be afraid to experiment with other lengths and styles.
 We recommend a lot of volume when styling your hair, so focus on fullness and add as much product as you desire – this face shape can handle a significant amount of hair.
-A quiff works well, whether done more classically or with a modern edge and also try out deeper side parts, which will enhance your features.
+A quiff works well, whether done more classically or with a modern edge.
+You can also try out deeper side parts which will enhance your features.